-We are pleased to announce that our partners Ultimate TD and Outdoor Hire, can now offer superb tailored training weekends for all charity treks and bike rides from Saturday morning through to Sunday afternoon.
+We are pleased to announce that we now offer superb tailored training weekends for all charity treks from Saturday morning through to Sunday afternoon.

 "Thank you for the weekend I am glad I attended.
 It was an immensely worthwhile experience, filled with loads of helpful tips and information.
 I can say with 100% certainty my challenge will be more comfortable and enjoyable due to the advice received.
 I would urge everyone doing a challenge to attend a training weekend."
 Jenna Bown (Great Wall Discovery).